In our clinic, following conditions can be treated effectively by acupuncture:

-Thousand of years’ practice of Chinese Acupuncture has demonstrated its effectiveness and safety for many disorders.
-Contemporary clinical trials have also shown the significant improvement on a number of diseases, as evidenced by a great amount of peer-reviewed papers published in prestigious medical journals such as Lancet.
-Actually the World Health Organization (WHO) has concluded that 31 diseases/disorders can be effectively treated by acupuncture, based on controlled clinical trials reported in the recent scientific literature.
+Thousand of years of practice of Chinese Acupuncture has demonstrated its effectiveness and safety for many disorders.
+Contemporary clinical trials have also shown significant improvement on a number of diseases, as evidenced by a great amount of peer-reviewed papers published in prestigious medical journals such as Lancet.
+Actually, the World Health Organization (WHO) has concluded that 31 diseases/disorders can be effectively treated by acupuncture, based on controlled clinical trials reported in the recent scientific literature.
 Click here for more information about the WHO's review and report.

 Acupuncture works by helping the body to heal itself.
 It stimulates one’s natural and internal resources, healing from the inside-out.

 Our bodies produce a wide range of natural pain-relieving substances, natural anti-inflammatory chemistry, hormones, immune system enhancers, and so forth, all without the need for outside drugs.
 In fact, some of our most effective drugs are man-made synthetic copies of the chemicals our bodies make naturally, such as cortisone.
 However, usually we don’t utilize our full inside self-healing resources, just like only a fraction of our brains’ potential is used at any given time.
 Acupuncture helps us squeeze more out of our natural ability to heal ourselves - to get us closer to our full potential.
 A well-trained acupuncturist can perform a series of treatments to give a good boost to the self-healing resources, which will make the difference needed to help our bodies to finish the job.